-Spending thousands on a new fridge may not sound like the most cost-effective green remodeling tip.
-So this tip is all dependent on your budget and how necessary you determine appliance upgrades to be.
-Regardless, it’s important to know many older appliances were manufactured without energy consumption in mind.
+Spending thousands on a new fridge may not be the most cost-effective green remodeling tip, so this tip really depends on your budget and how important new appliances are to you.
+Either way, it’s important to keep in mind that older appliances were built without efficiency in mind.
 That means your refrigerator, stove, dishwasher and washer/dryer could be sucking up excess energy by the minute.

-ENERGY STAR provides a great list of individual items and how much money and energy they can save you.
+ENERGY STAR provides a great list of resources for checking how much money and energy appliances with their certification can save you.
 You can also take advantage of rebate programs to get additional dollars back.

 Looking for more green remodeling tips and resources?

-Learn more about the basics of green building or eco-friendly flooring options.
-Click below to check out these resources.
+Want to learn more about the basics of green building or eco-friendly flooring options?

 Do you have a green remodeling tip you’d like to share?
 Drop a comment below and we’ll be sure to share it with our readers.